Why use a harness?

 My next choice would be a webbing design with a Y-shaped front, a lead attachment at the top of the harness, and a snug but comfortable fit all the way around.

-Above: Darcy Dolittle the standard dachshund is wearing a small Halti Walking Harness.
+Above: Darcy Dolittle the standard dachshund wearing a small Halti Walking Harness during late recovery from IVDD.
 Not all designs from the Halti range are useful in recovery, but this one has proved to be quite a good adjustable webbing harness.
 It has served Darcy well through rehabilitation after IVDD surgery.
 The prominent top strap loop has been a useful grab handle through the early stages of recovery.
+She also sometimes uses a small Mekuti harness.

 Dachshunds are tactile little dogs, and some of them prefer soft harnesses to those made of webbing.
 If your dog hates webbing, and if the soft Perfect Fit harness is beyond your budget or your dog does not get on with it, then another option is a vest type fabric harness.
 Vest type designs include the Doodlebone Snappy dog harness (it has little to no adjustability, but some dachshunds love the wraparound design) or Puppia Soft harnesses (with an adjustable girth strap).

 A drawback of most vest type harnesses is that they tend to be quite stretchy, making them less useful for exercises during recovery: ‘messages’ from the lead or from the owner’s hands are absorbed by the stretch of the fabric before they reach the dog.
 Having said this, it is still better to attach the lead to a vest type harness than to a collar (which pulls strongly on the neck) and of course it is much better than not using a lead at all (which would risk the dog rushing ahead too fast).
 In the end I am happy for a recovering dachshund to use whichever harness fits well and is comfortable.